fhiso/legacy-format/data-model.md

 ### OCCU   {#OCCU}

-The type of work or profession of an individual.
+Occupation: the type of work or profession of an individual.

 Contexts
 :   .`[INDI]`.`[OCCU]`